mongodb/mongo/src/mongo/db/query/README.md

 The generated file will have methods to get and set all the members, and will return a boost::optional for optional fields.
-In the example above, it will generate a CountCommand::getQuery() method, among others.
+In the example above, it will generate a CountCommandRequest::getQuery() method, among others.

 ### Other actions performed during this stage